Old Age Security (OAS) Under Threat

 OAS is a lifeline—especially for low-income seniors.
 For many, it makes up nearly half or more of their annual income.
 Without it, tens of thousands would be living in poverty.

-Historically, workplace pension plans helped bridge the income gap by offering reliable, lifetime income.
+Historically, workplace pension plans helped bridge the income gap by offering a reliable, lifetime income.
 However, those days are gone.
 A 2020 National Institute on Ageing report shows that approximately 12 million working Canadians are heading toward retirement without a workplace pension.
 These individuals have median savings of only $3,000.
 Many seniors are finding that their personal savings have not kept pace with the rising cost of living, making it increasingly difficult to meet ongoing needs.
 That’s not financial planning—that’s a national crisis.

 Canada saw dramatic reductions in senior poverty from the 1970s through the mid-1990s, thanks in part to OAS and the Guaranteed Income Supplement (GIS).
 But that progress is under threat.
 Today’s seniors are being squeezed by the soaring costs of housing, healthcare, and groceries.
 OAS must be strengthened—not merely maintained—to prevent a resurgence in seniors’ poverty.